gemini-oss/rego/docs/pkg/google/README.md

     TeamDriveID                  string               `json:"teamDriveId,omitempty"`                  // The ID of the Team Drive that owns the file.
 Not populated for items in shared drives.
     Capabilities                 Capabilities         `json:"capabilities,omitempty"`                 // Capabilities the current user has on this file.
 Each capability corresponds to a fine-grained action that a user may take.
     HasAugmentedPermissions      bool                 `json:"hasAugmentedPermissions,omitempty"`      // Whether the options to copy, print, or download this file, should be disabled for readers and commenters.
-    TrashingUser                 User                 `json:"trashingUser,omitempty"`                 // The user who trashed the file.
+    TrashingUser                 FileUser             `json:"trashingUser,omitempty"`                 // The user who trashed the file.
 Only populated for items in shared drives.
     ThumbnailVersion             string               `json:"thumbnailVersion,omitempty"`             // A monotonically increasing version number for the thumbnail image for this file.
 This reflects every change made to the thumbnail on the server, including those not visible to the requesting user.
     TrashedTime                  string               `json:"trashedTime,omitempty"`                  // The time that the item was trashed (RFC 3339 date-time).
 Only populated for items in shared drives.
     ModifiedByMe                 bool                 `json:"modifiedByMe,omitempty"`                 // Whether the file has been modified by this user.